-Once you have identified all of the pages, we will work with you to design an efficient menu structure, but it will help to imagine these as the main pages appearing in your navigation menu on the website.
+Once you have identified all of the pages, we will work with you to design an efficient menu structure so that visitors to your website can easily find the pages that they are looking for and navigate through your website.

-Ideally you will have 3 - 7 top-level menu items.
+When designing a 'tree like' menu structure, it is considered best practice to have between 3 - 7 top-level menu items.
 If there are more key pages that need to be accessible directly from the main menu, then you will need to consider how you might build a hierarchical menu structure with top level and sub-level menu items.
 Avoid going deeper than one level as this becomes difficult to navigate, particularly on mobile devices.